aafvca/NHL_API_Testing_Behave/README.md

 - Test different positions and different teams
 - Invalid values in the requests
 - POST and DELETE requests to update the data structure

-# Appendix (File Description)

-- README.md: Contains a description of the repository
-- Test1.py: Python script to execute the Test Case1
-- Test2.py: Python script to execute the Test Case2a and Test Case 2b
-- Test3.py: Python script to execute the Test Case3a and Test Case 3b
-- Test_Suite.py: Python script to execute all Test Cases in sequencial order
-- config.json: Configuration file with variables that are required for the execution of the test cases
-- messages.py: It contains all the messages that are required for the execution of the test cases
-- test_functions.py: It contains all the python functions that are required for the execution of the test cases
-- test_procedures.py: It contains all the procedures that are required for the execution of the test cases